jingwu2121/Lung_Nodule_Segmentation_Project/README.md

 ## Project Environment

 The entire project is conducted in the Google Colab.
-The key library version when I am doing the project is listed below.
+The key library versions when I am doing the project are listed below.

 - Python version = 3.7.13
 - TensorFlow version = 2.8.2